3 Chromosomal Disorders

 - Social workers.

-- The Down Syndrome Association and other support groups play an important role in South Africa in helping persons and their families with Down syndrome.
+- The Down Syndrome Association of South Africa and other support groups play an important role in helping patients and their families with Down syndrome.
 They are involved in educating the public, as well as medical and para-medical professions.
-They also play a major advocacy role for people with intellectual disability, including Down syndrome.
+They also undertake a major advocacy role for people with intellectual disability, including Down syndrome.

 Addendum C lists the addresses and contact details of the regional offices of the Down Syndrome Association in South Africa.